-My name is Jacob Morris, and I'm currently an Alumni Associate at MThree Consulting.
-I recently graduated from the University of Hull with a BSc in Computer Science with Games Development (1st class).
-Prior to that I studied A Levels in Mathematics, German and Biology at Selby College.
+My name is Jacob Morris, and I'm a Junior Software Developer at sgsco.
+In July 2018 I graduated from the University of Hull with a BSc in Computer Science with Games Development (1st class).
+Prior to this I studied A Levels in Mathematics, German and Biology at Selby College.
 I enjoy all matters of science, and enjoy developing games in my free time.

 Currently in the final 20 for the Undergraduate of the Year award for Computer Science, IT & Physics! #computer_science #university